felalberto/felalberto.github.io/index.md

 **Instructional Designer | Curriculum Developer | Learning Experience Facilitator**

 Creative educator building blended learning experiences at the intersection of pedagogy, technology, and equity.
-I specialize in e-learning, physical computing, and digital storytelling that empower students and educators to explore, build, and reflect.
+I specialize in e-learning, physical computing (robotics), and computer science education that empower students and educators to explore, build, and reflect.

 ---